Life of Pope John Paul II

 In 1982 he visited Britain.
 This was a historically charged trip made all the more important as it occurred during the Falklands crisis.

-Huge crowds, Catholic and Protestant, attended his every move and the talk was of union between Rome and Canterbury - a union which today seems as far away as ever, because of the issue of women priests.
+Huge crowds, Catholic and Protestant, attended his every move.
+The talk was of union between Rome and Canterbury - a union which today seems as far away as ever, because of the issue of women priests.

 Influential in eastern bloc

 With the break-up of the Soviet bloc, relations between the Kremlin and the Vatican gained a new significance.
 In 1989, Mikhail Gorbachev visited Rome, the first time a Soviet leader had crossed the threshold of St Peter's.